paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-011-compensation-for-service-connected-disability-or-death.md

 “(5) Dependency and indemnity compensation to children.—Each of the dollar amounts under sections 1313(a) and 1314 of such title.

 “(c) Determination of Increase.—Each dollar amount described in subsection (b) shall be increased by the same percentage as the percentage by which benefit amounts payable under title II of the Social Security Act ([42 U.S.C.
-401](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section401&num=0&edition=prelim) et seq.) are increased effective December 1, 2021, as a result of a determination under section 215(i) of such Act ([42 U.S.C.
+401](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section401&num=0&edition=prelim) et seq.) are increased effective December 1, 2022, as a result of a determination under section 215(i) of such Act ([42 U.S.C.
 415(i)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section415/i&num=0&edition=prelim)).

 SEC.
 3. PUBLICATION OF ADJUSTED RATES.

 “The Secretary of Veterans Affairs shall publish in the Federal Register the amounts specified in section 2(b), as increased under that section, not later than the date on which the matters specified in section 215(i)(2)(D) of the Social Security Act ([42 U.S.C.
-415(i)(2)(D)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section415/i/2/D&num=0&edition=prelim)) are required to be published by reason of a determination made under section 215(i) of such Act during fiscal year 2022.”
+415(i)(2)(D)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section415/i/2/D&num=0&edition=prelim)) are required to be published by reason of a determination made under section 215(i) of such Act during fiscal year 2023.”

 Similar provisions were contained in the following acts:

 Pub.
+L. 117–45, §§ 2(a)–(c), 3, Oct.
+8, 2021, 135 Stat.
+389, 390.

+Pub.
 L. 116–178, §§ 2(a)–(c), 3, Oct.
 20, 2020, 134 Stat.
 853, 854.

 Pub.
 L. 116–58, §§ 2(a)–(c), 3, Sept.
 26, 2019, 133 Stat.
 1091, 1092.

 Pub.
-L. 115–258, §§ 2(a)–(c), (3), Oct.
+L. 115–258, §§ 2(a)–(c), 3, Oct.
 9, 2018, 132 Stat.
 3662, 3663.

 Pub.
 L. 115–75, §§ 2(a)–(c), 3, Nov.
 2, 2017, 131 Stat.
 1244, 1245.